Site-to-Site Internet Traffic Control: Evaluation

 \subsection{Experimental Setup}

-We use network emulation via mahimahi~\cite{mahimahi} to evaluate our implementation of \name in a controlled setting; we also present results on real Internet paths in \S\ref{s:eval:realworld}.
-There are three $8$-core Ubuntu 18.04 machines in our emulated setup: one machine is a sender, an \inbox, and a receiver.
-The \outbox runs on the same machine as the receiver.
-Since our \outbox implementation uses \texttt{libpcap}, GRO would change the packets before they are delivered to the \outbox, which would cause inconsistent epoch boundary identification between the two boxes.
-We, therefore, disable TSO and GRO.
+We use network emulation via mahimahi~\cite{mahimahi} to evaluate our implementation of \name in a controlled setting; we present results on real Internet paths in \S\ref{s:eval:realworld}.
+There are three $8$-core Ubuntu 18.04 machines in our emulated setup: (1) runs a sender, (2) runs a \inbox, and (3) runs both a \outbox and a receiver.
+We disable both TCP segmentation offload (TSO) and generic receive offload (GRO) as they would change the packet headers in between the \inbox and \outbox, which would cause inconsistent epoch boundary identification between the two boxes.
 Nevertheless, throughout our experiments CPU utilization on the machines remained below $10$\%.

 Unless otherwise specified, we emulate the following scenario.
 A many-threaded client generates requests from a request size CDF drawn from an Internet core router~\cite{caida-dataset} and assigns them to one of $200$ server processes.
 The workload is heavy-tailed: 97.6\% of requests are 10KB or shorter, and the largest 0.002\% of requests are between $5$MB and $100$MB.
-Each server then sends the requested amount of data to the client and we measure the flow completion time of each such request.
+Each server then sends the requested amount of data to the client and we measure the FCT of each such request.
 The link bandwidth at the mahimahi link is set to 96Mbps, and the RTT is set to 50ms.
 The requests result in an offered load of 84Mbps.